-If you are wondering, "What is the best wallet for DOT?"
-You will be happy to hear that there are several teams developing wallets for DOT tokens at the moment, including cold storage (offline) options.
+If you are wondering, "What is the best wallet for DOT?" you will be happy to hear that several teams are developing wallets for DOT tokens, including cold storage (offline) options.

 The following wallets have been developed by Parity.
-There are many useful articles on our Support page to help you use and address issues with these wallets and you can contact us using the "Contact us" button, if you need any support with these wallets.
+There are many useful articles on our Support page to help you use and address issues with these wallets, and you can contact us using the "Contact us" button for support with these wallets.

 These wallets are mostly created with developers and advanced users in mind, and although they provide advanced functionality, they might not be very user-friendly.
-For a more user-friendly experience, you should probably use one of the many wallets developed by other teams.
+For a more user-friendly experience, you can use one of the many wallets developed by other teams.

 Because the extension only manages your keys and allows you to sign transactions, it needs to interact with a UI to show information about your accounts (like their balance) and to make transactions with them.
-This can be the Polkadot-JS UI (below) or it can be any Web 3.0 app in the Polkadot ecosystem, because with the Polkadot extension you can connect your accounts to any of them.
+It can be Polkadot-JS UI (below) or any compatible Web 3.0 app in the Polkadot ecosystem.
+With the Polkadot extension, you can connect your accounts to most of them.

-The UI web wallet contains advanced features designed for developers and power users, such as multi-sig accounts and the ability to switch signature schemes.
+The Polkadot-JS UI web wallet contains advanced features designed for developers and power users, such as multi-sig accounts and switching signature schemes.
 It supports the full functionality that Substrate chains have to offer.

 Treasury Funded Wallets

-As stated above, we aren't able to support these wallets, however, most of them are more user-friendly and they have their own documentation and support teams ready to help.
+As stated above, we cannot provide support for these wallets.
+However, most of them are user-friendly and have their own documentation and support teams ready to help.

 Cold Storage Wallets (offline)

-As mentioned above, another secure option is to install Parity Signer on an old smartphone, reset to factory defaults, which you will keep in airplane mode.
-In this way, you can turn your old phone into a cold storage wallet.
+As mentioned above, another secure option is to install Polkadot Vault (rebrandand of Parity Signer) on an old smartphone reset to factory defaults, which you will keep in airplane mode.
+This way, you can turn your old phone into a cold storage wallet.